Hadronic Resonance Gas Model and Multiplicity Dependence in p-p, p-Pb, Pb-Pb collisions: Strangeness Enhancement: Strangeness Canonical Ensemble

 \section{Strangeness Canonical Ensemble}

-It was pointed out by Hagedorn~\cite{hagedorn} some fifty years ago that thermal models overestimate the yield of strange particles when the grand canonical ensemble is used.
-The reason for this is that when the number of particles as well as the interaction volume are small one has to take into account that strange particles must be balanced by anti-strange particles.
-Thus, the abundance will not be proportional to the standard Boltzmann factor given by:
+It is by now a well established fact that the multiplicity of charged particles in the grand canonical and canonical ensembles, formulated with respect to conservation laws, can differ substantially.
+Indeed, it was pointed out by Hagedorn~\cite{hagedorn} that thermal models can overestimate the yield of charged particles when the grand canonical ensemble is used.
+Applying Hagedorn's argument to strangeness conservation, the reason for this is that when the number of particles as well as the interaction volume are small one has to take into account that strange particles must be balanced by anti-strange particles to exactly conserve strangeness.
+Thus, the abundance of e.g. $K^+$ in the fireball of volume $V_A$ at temperature $T$, will not be proportional to the standard Boltzmann factor given by:

 but instead by: